IPO Underwriting Syndicates: Do Social Ties Help Get a Seat at the Table?

 Ajai K. Singh

-We examine the role of social ties in securing a place in IPO underwriting syndicates.
-An investment bank is more likely to be included in the syndicate — as a book manager, co-manager, or non-managing syndicate member — when it is connected to the IPO firm through interpersonal social ties between the respective executives and directors.
-Social connections between an investment bank and the book managers of an IPO also increase the likelihood of the bank being chosen as a co-manager or non-managing syndicate member for the IPO.
-We show that social ties, as a determinant of the formation of an IPO syndicate, complement other determinants discussed in the literature.
+We examine the role of social ties in IPO underwriting syndicate formation.
+An investment bank is more likely to be included in the underwriting syndicate — as a book manager, co-manager, or non-managing syndicate member — when it is connected to the IPO firm through interpersonal social ties between the respective executives and directors.
+Social connections between an investment bank and the IPO’s book manager also increase the likelihood of the bank being chosen as the IPO’s co-manager or non-managing syndicate member.
+We further show that social ties, as a determinant of the formation of an IPO syndicate, complement other determinants discussed in the literature.
 In particular, we do not find evidence that social ties foster more cohesiveness in the IPO syndicate.
 These results are consistent with the role of familiarity in shaping business decisions.

 Keywords: G24, G32